AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 3. Write a query

 ## 1. Installing PostgreSQL
-Open VScode open the Extensions in the left panel and search for PostgreSQL.
-Select the one authored by Chris Kolkman, click the green install button.
+Open VScode click on the Extensions in the left panel and search for PostgreSQL.
+Select the extension authored by Chris Kolkman, click the green install button.

 ![](https://raw.githubusercontent.com/AVJdataminer/Formats/master/images/image1a.png)